 We do this quite regularly, i.e. passivation of stainless assemblies used in the medical industry, and typically only employ dual, running water rinses followed by a final hot DI water rinse and drying.
 We've never seen evidence of retained nitric!
 Based on this, I'd say don't rely on a single rinse, ensure the parts are surged up and down while in the rinse making sure that parts break the surface of the water several times.
 Also, realizing that you're in Texas and your water already has an elevated temperature, the hotter the rinse water, the more effective the rinsing (however, first rinse should be room temperature to avoid too rapidly drying).

-If you still struggle in this regard, start with simple neutralizers - e.g. sodium carbonate (a.k.a. washing soda [affil. link to info/product on Amazon] ) or sodium bicarbonate (a.k.a.
+If you still struggle in this regard, start with simple neutralizers - e.g. sodium carbonate (a.k.a. washing soda [affil link] ) or sodium bicarbonate (a.k.a.
 Baking Soda ).
 Either will should work and leave non-toxic residue if any - easily rinsed!

 I'm sure you'll be hearing from Mr. Citric Stellar and he'll tout the merits of far less toxic citric acid (and in your application it might have some merit), however, I'll leave this up to him.

 Lastly, what I've shared with you (freely no less!) is some pretty basic stuff readily known and practiced daily by practitioners in our chemical processing industry.
 The fact that such rudimentary precautions were overlooked is an indication that manufacturers should stick to making parts and leave the chemical processing to specialized professionals in the plating and anodizing world!

 Milt Stevenson, Jr.